EhabAshrafMu/MERN_stack_depolyment_using_Ansible_Roles/README.md

 Edit
 git clone https://github.com/your-username/mern-ansible-deployment.git
 cd mern-ansible-deployment
-Step 2: Update Inventory
+Step 2: Update the Inventory File
-Edit inventory/hosts and enter the IPs of your frontend/backend server and database server.
+Edit inventory/hosts with your actual server IPs.

 Step 3: Run the Playbook
 bash
 Copy
 Edit
 ansible-playbook -i inventory/hosts playbook.yaml
-This will install Node.js, MongoDB, and deploy your application automatically.
+This command installs Node.js, MongoDB, and deploys the MERN stack on your servers.

 📎 Notes
-Ensure that your application is properly configured to connect to MongoDB using the database server’s IP address.
+Ensure your backend is configured to connect to MongoDB using the database server’s internal IP.

-Authentication and firewalls are not preconfigured—make sure to secure your servers for production use.

-You may want to set up SSL/TLS and reverse proxy (e.g., NGINX) for real-world deployments.
+This setup is intended for development or internal use.
+For production, consider adding:

+Firewall rules

+Authentication

+SSL/TLS

+NGINX reverse proxy